Armed citizen kills shooter at Oklahoma City restaurant

 "A man walked into the Louie's restaurant and opened fire with a gun.
 Two people were shot," police said.
 "A bystander with a pistol confronted the shooter outside the restaurant and fatally shot him."

 The shooter's motive is not known and his identity has not been confirmed.

-Two people were hospitalized.
-They are expected to survive.
+Police Capt.
+Bo Mathews said an adult female and a juvenile female were shot when the man walked into the busy restaurant and opened fire.
+He said a man broke his leg when trying to run out of the restaurant.
+A fourth victim suffered a minor injury.

 Police detained "a large number of witnesses" and said "there is no indication of terrorism at this point."